 Evaluators are not given players’ names; are encouraged not to share opinions; and are not provided with the other evaluators’ scores.

 Major discrepancies between evaluators are rare but will be investigated and if needed player’s history may be used.

 Atom aged players are only permitted to try out at TASA MHA.

-No player will be permitted to attend other associations’ AAA tryouts until he/she has been released by TASA MHA.
+No player will be permitted to attend other associations’ AAA or AA tryouts until he/she has been released by TASA MHA.

 Tomlinson Elite Hockey will provide TASA MHA with 4 evaluators for all of Phase 2 and this includes the non-parent coaches; therefore 2 evaluators per inter-squad team.
 After each session each player is given a score from 2 evaluators.
 The total of the evaluators’ scores for each player is then recorded.
 These scores determine the player’s grouping for the next session.
 No adjustments will take place to groupings once the group has stepped on the ice.
 Adjustments can be made right up until a player participates with that group’s session.